 Christmas shopping provides a wonderful opportunity to have our children (especially older kids) practice skills such as making price comparisons and budgeting.
 These skills are often neglected, and your children will definitely benefit from learning them at a young age!
 If I’d had some practice at those before I got married, it could have kept my husband and me from making some very unwise financial decision during the first few years of our marriage.

-Grocery shopping and meal planning help not only with budgeting but also with developing the skills needed to keep an organized and smoothly-running home.
+Grocery shopping and meal planning help, not only with budgeting, but also with developing the skills needed to keep an organized and smoothly-running home.
 (And this is another area in which they can practice making price comparisons and budgeting!)
-This is will not only benefit you right now, but it will also be a wonderful skill for them to have when they get married and have their own families one day.
+This is will not only benefit you right now, but it will also be a wonderful skill for them to have as adults.

 Being with the family and working together on holiday activities, traveling, house cleaning, or taking care of whatever other responsibilities we have is a good time for our children to work with us and their siblings to foster closer relationships with each other.
 I’ve been talking to my children lately about the fact that God put each of us in this family for a reason.
 He wants us to be a team.
 He wants us to love and support each other.
 Whether we’re doing holiday cleaning, cooking, buying gifts, decorating the Christmas tree, wrapping presents, or attending church or community Christmas events, we should support each other and work as a team.
 This is a perfect time to talk about those skills and then practice them!

 If you look at it this way, you’re not really taking the month of December off at all.
 You’re just doing a different kind of teaching and learning, and that’s a good thing!